bobmino654/intelxlastedit/deploy-aws/aws-ses-setup.md

-# Amazon SES Setup for IntelX
+# Amazon SES Setup for IntelX360

 This guide covers setting up Amazon Simple Email Service (SES) to send emails from your Firebase Cloud Function.